-&lt;sup>14 Fujiki and Shiratsuka (2002) empirically examined the liquidity effects of the ZIRP in Japan from 1999 to 2000.
-They showed that the zero interest rate policy, even with a restricted expansion of the reserves, produced a very significant liquidity effect under a very fragile condition of the Japanese money market.
+^{16.} Fujiki and Shiratsuka (2002) empirically examined the liquidity effects of the ZIRP in Japan from 1999 to 2000.
+They showed that the ZIRP, even with a restricted expansion of the reserves, produced a very significant liquidity effect under a very fragile condition of the Japanese money market.

-&lt;sup>15 In the late 1990s, Japanese financial institutions faced more serious liquidity constraints in dollar funding, as shown in, for example, Saito and Shiratsuka (2001).
-In this context, currency swap agreements between central banks contributed significantly to mitigating liquidity constraints in dollar funding under the current financial crisis.
+^{17.} In the late 1990s, Japanese financial institutions faced more serious liquidity constraints in U.S. dollar funding, as shown, for example, in Saito and Shiratsuka (2001).
+In this context, currency swap agreements between central banks contributed significantly to mitigating liquidity constraints in dollar funding under the recent financial crisis.